-Except for residents of Kemper Hall's single-occupancy room suites, all students living in University student residences are required to sign up for a minimum of 14 meals per week.
+All students living in University student residences are required to sign up for a minimum of 14 meals per week.
 Some plans offer a fixed number of meals per quarter, while others permit unlimited meals.
 First-year students are automatically assigned the Open Access plan.
 Plans are valid for meals at all or selected residential dining commons on the Evanston campus; a valid Wildcard is needed for entry.
 Plans also vary in their allocation of Dining Dollars, which may be used for guest meals in the dining commons as well as for purchases at à la carte food service facilities across campus.
-Dining Dollars in \$25 increments may be added to any plan at any time.
-You may request only one change of meal plan per quarter, before the sixth week of the quarter has elapsed.
-For complete meal plan information, see dineoncampus.com/northwestern.
+Cat Cash in \$25 increments may be added to any plan at any time.
+You may request only one change of meal plan per quarter, before the sixth week has elapsed.
+For complete meal plan information, see www.dineoncampus.com/northwestern.